perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 	- Can be local or nonlocal
 	- Can be set up to affect user accounts and computers
 	- When updated, old policies are removed or updated for all clients
+- **Name several types of security policies:**
+	- Account Policies
+	- Audit Policies
+	- User Rights
+	- Security Options
+	- IP Security Policies

+#### Account Policies
+- **Definition of Account Policies**
+	- Security measures in Group Policy that applies to all accounts (or in a container) when Active Directory is installed
+- **What are the three main areas affected by Account Policies?**
+	- Password Security
+	- Account Lockout
+	- Kerberos Security

+###

 ## Tutorial Revision Questions